hpusset/-elrc-share-client/README.md

  `--my`: Returns only the resources that the user owns (useful for admins, ec members and erlc reviewers).

+ `-s` or `--save`: Saves the output to a file in the default directory

+ `--distinct`: Returns each resource as a separate .json string

 **Examples**

     # Get a json representation of the resource with id 100